By Lt. Col. Paul Capicik (USAF, Ret.), American Sentinel University

 The military transcript is another tool you can use.
 All the military services provide these at no cost, and you can request them online.

 - Air Force

 - Coast Guard

 The benefits of a military transcript can be summed up in this excerpt from the AARTS Web site (although it’s specific to the Army, these benefits translate across all the armed forces):

 AARTS is a computerized transcript system that produces official transcripts for eligible soldiers upon request by combining a soldier’s military education and job experience with descriptions and college credit recommendations developed by the American Council on Education (ACE).

 - Saves time and money: Based on a survey conducted by the American Council on Education (ACE), the average number of academic credits awarded from an AARTS transcript for 1998 was 14 semester hours.
 This saves tuition dollars and classroom time.

 - Provides a description of military schooling and work history in civilian language.

 - Serves as an aid in preparing resumes and explaining Army work experience to civilian employers.

 Named a Military-Friendly School by GI Jobs for the third year in a row, American Sentinel University offers outstanding military benefits for service members, spouses and veterans, including reduced tuition rates, an expansive transfer credit policy, no-cost books for active-duty, and personal support for the unique military lifestyle.
-American Sentinel provides accredited, quality Bachelor’s and Master’s degree programs for high-job-growth industries, combining the flexibility of its100% online platform with dedicated personal support.
-Programs include IT, computer science, GIS, nursing, business intelligence, management, and IT industry certifications.
+American Sentinel provides accredited, quality Bachelor’s and Master’s degree programs for high-job-growth industries, combining the flexibility of its 100% online platform with dedicated personal support.